 My recommendation is to stay at the Brooklands Apartments which is owned by well known Healesville Hotel.
 These are modern luxury apartments, perfect for 1-2 people but have plenty of room for even a third person.
-I really liked the contactless check-in and check-out (so 2020), the quietness, green lush outside my windows, and the mountain view!
+I really liked the contactless check-in and check-out (so 2020), the quietness, the green lush outside my windows, and the mountain view!

-When I was relaxing on the sofa sipping my tea and looking out the mountains it almost gave me the feeling of being somewhere else than in Australia!
+When I was relaxing on the sofa sipping my tea and looking out at the mountains it almost gave me the feeling of being somewhere else than in Australia!
 Usually, people tend to think of hot weather and beaches when they think of Australia but places like these give you a rare experience that Australia is much more than just hot beaches, it is also the tranquility and luxurious stay near the mountains or the wine region.

 Yarra valley itinerary for 2 days

 The general Food store is a local’s and visitor’s favorite spot for breakfast since 2011.
 They offer a refreshing monthly menu and I liked how they were using the ethically and sustainably sourced local seasonal ingredients found in the valley and the Dandenong ranges.
 Their menu offers a wholesome wide range along with vegan options and easily provides for dietary requirements also.
 Highly recommend their almond coffee and Come and avo go breakfast.

 Puffing Billy tourist railway and Emerald Lake Park